Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Method

 \subsection{Area rescaling}

 We seek to provide estimates for the uncertainties of the $n_{\rm{p}}(z)$ determination as a function of the projected \Euclid data volume; thus we must extrapolate from the $402\,{\rm deg}^{2}$ of the Flagship area to the larger spectroscopic overlap areas, and also attempt to characterise the impact of sample variance. \Euclid is projected to overlap with DESI over $9015\,{\rm deg}^{2}$, and with both DESI and BOSS over $6005\,{\rm deg}^{2}$.
 To rescale the determined uncertainties on mean redshifts, we divided the Flagship lightcone into multiple subdivisions (see Fig. \ref{fig:bootstraps_area}) and re-ran our analysis on each of these subdivisions independently.
-This allowed us to approximate the relationship between the tracer/target overlap area and the uncertainties on $\langle z \rangle$.
+This allowed us to approximate the relationship between the tracer--target overlap area and the uncertainties on $\langle z \rangle$.
 We then fitted these relationships with power laws, and extrapolated to estimate the uncertainties from the full \Euclid, BOSS, and DESI overlap area.
+We note we do not redefine the bootstrap regions when we run the analysis on each subdivision, this means estimates of the error are less accurate for smaller regions since they are based on fewer defined bootstrap regions.
+An alternative approach would be to use purely shot-noise covariance, but we leave this for future work.
+Furthermore, since these regions overlap, measurements on the subregions will be strongly correlated.